National Bolshevism: In Germany

 National Bolshevism as a term was first used to describe a faction in the Communist Party of Germany (KPD) and later the Communist Workers' Party of Germany (KAPD) which wanted to ally the insurgent communist movement with dissident nationalist groups in the German army who rejected the Treaty of Versailles.
 Heinrich Laufenberg and Fritz Wolffheim led the faction and it was primarily based in Hamburg.
-They were subsequently expelled from the KAPD which Karl Radek justified by stating that it was necessary if the KAPD were to be welcomed into the Third Congress of the Third International.
-Although the expulsion would likely had happened regardless, as Radek previously dismissed the pair as "National Bolsheviks" (which was the first recorded use of the term).
+They were subsequently expelled from the KAPD which Karl Radek justified by stating that it was necessary for the KAPD to be welcomed into the Third Congress of the Third International, although the expulsion would likely have happened regardless as Radek previously dismissed the pair as "National Bolsheviks" (which was the first recorded use of the term).

-National Bolshevism was among several early fascist movements in Germany that predate Adolf Hitler's Nazi Party.
+National Bolshevism was among several early ultranationalist, and according to some, fascist movements in Germany that predate Adolf Hitler's Nazi Party.
 During the 1920s, a number of German intellectuals began a dialogue which created a synthesis between radical nationalism (typically referencing Prussianism) and Bolshevism as it existed in the Soviet Union.
-One of the main figures of this movement was Ernst Niekisch of the Old Social Democratic Party of Germany, who was an editor of Widerstand, a magazine which advocated for National Bolshevik ideology.

-Another prominent National Bolshevik movement also existed within the German Youth Movement, led by Karl Otto Paetel.
-Paetel had been a supporter of the National Socialist German Workers' Party (NSDAP), but eventually became disillusioned with the party as he no longer believed they were genuinely committed to revolutionary activity or socialist economics.
-In 1930, Paetel formed the Group of Social Revolutionary Nationalists, which sought to forge a third way between the NSDAP and the KPD, encompassing both nationalism and socialist economics.
-Paetel was especially active in a largely unsuccessful attempt to win over a section of the Hitler Youth to his cause.

-Although members of the Nazi Party under Adolf Hitler never took part in Niekisch's National Bolshevik project and typically presented Bolshevism in exclusively negative terms as an alleged "Jewish conspiracy", in the early 1930s there was a parallel tendency within the NSDAP which advocated similar views.
-This was represented by what has now come to be known as Strasserism.
-It was initially a faction of the NSDAP led by Hermann Ehrhardt, Otto Strasser and Walther Stennes but broke away in 1930 to found the Combat League of Revolutionary National Socialists, commonly known as the Black Front.
+The pro-Soviet syncretic Society for the Study of the Soviet Planned Economy (ARPLAN) was founded in Germany in 1932, and contained both far-left and far-right radicals.
+ARPLAN's membership was very heterogenous: Niekisch was an active ARPLAN member, as was the Nazi politician Ernst Graf zu Reventlow.

+After Hitler's rise to power in 1933 and subsequent seizure of control by the Nazis, rival ideological currents such as the Conservative Revolution, National Revolution and National Bolshevism weren't completely erradicated, but operated within the state, engaging in a continual —though ultimately unsuccessful— struggle to supplant the dominant National Socialist doctrine of the NSDAP.
+Following the collapse of the Nazi regime after the war, these tendencies reemerged within the German Right and eventually took a broader European significance, serving as the intellectual foundations for subsequent nationalist movements.